Personal loans

 Here’s how to find a personal loan to suit your needs:

-• Shop around – use our eligibility checker to give you an idea of what personal loan rates could be available to you.
-It will only show you loans you’re likely to be accepted for and won’t impact your credit score.
+- Shop around – use our eligibility checker to give you an idea of what personal loan rates could be available to you.
+Our personal loan comparison tool will only show you loans you’re likely to be accepted for and won’t impact your credit score.

-• Check the terms – if you want the option of repaying the loan early, look for one that won’t involve paying a penalty charge.
+- Check the loan terms – if you want the option of repaying the loan early, look for one that won’t involve paying a penalty charge.

 What are the alternatives to personal loans?